Flinders Ocean Beach (Mornington Peninsula National Park, Mushroom Reef Marine Sanctuary)

 There is a landslip affecting the beach west of Mushroom Reef, Flinders Ocean Beach (within Mornington Peninsula NP).
 Please do not approach the slip.

-Parks Victoria are conducting a fox control program in Mornington Peninsula National Park to relieve predation of vulnerable and threatened native fauna.
-The program will involve the use of Canid Pest Ejectors and para-aminopropiophenone (PAPP) poison to bait foxes in strategic dune locations.
+Parks Victoria are undertaking fox control in Mornington Peninsula National Park from Portsea Ocean Beach to Greens Bush to relieve predation of vulnerable and threatened native fauna.

 Dogs are prohibited from entering Mornington Peninsula National Park.
 If pets are suspected of having consumed a PAPP bait during the baiting period, a vet should be consulted immediately.
 An antidote to PAPP (methylene blue) is available and stocked by most vets on the Mornington Peninsula.